 To enhance our programming, we bring in experts to discuss the latest topics in their disciplines at our annual Week of Writing and Philosophy Week.
 Past speakers include Anthony DeCurtis, contributing editor for Rolling Stone; Buzz Bissinger, author of “Friday Night Lights;” and Robert Audi and Douglas Anderson, renowned philosophers.

 Students also have the opportunity to participate in the College’s unique Community-Based-Learning courses where they learn from an entirely different set of teachers: our community members.
 From writing life journals with hospice patients, to exploring war stories alongside veterans, students collaborate with a whole new set of classmates.

-For students interested in writing, editing and publishing, they have the unique opportunity to work with the Drexel Publishing Group, which oversees four literary publications: 5027 Mac, The 33rd, Painted Bride Quarterly.
+Students interested in writing, editing and publishing have the unique opportunity to work with the Drexel Publishing Group, which oversees three literary publications: 5027 Mac, The 33rd and Painted Bride Quarterly.
 Students can also work with Maya, Drexel’s student-run, undergraduate literary magazine.
 Learn more on our publications page.

 University Writing Program

 The University Writing Program (UWP) comprises several interrelated programs designed to support the use of writing as a powerful tool for thinking, inquiry and communication.
 These programs include the Drexel Writing Center, Curricular Initiatives and Strategic Initiatives.